Chinese President Xi Jinping congratulates Shehbaz Sharif on his election as Prime Minister of Pakistan - ExBulletin

 Chinese President Xi Jinping congratulates Shehbaz Sharif on his election as Prime Minister of Pakistan

-Chinese President Xi Jinping on Sunday congratulated Shehbaz Sharif on his election as Pakistan's prime minister for the second time and expressed hope that Beijing and Islamabad will continue to deepen their all-weather strategic cooperative partnership under his leadership.

-Shehbaz Sharif, who was the consensus candidate of the Pakistan Muslim League-Nawaz (PML-N) and Pakistan People's Party (PPP), was elected prime minister for the second consecutive term on Sunday.

-Shehbaz got 201 votes out of 336 members while his challenger Omar Ayub Khan from jailed former Prime Minister Imran Khan (Pakistan Tehreek-e-Insaf) got 92 votes.
+Shehbaz got 201 votes out of 336 members, while his opponent, Omar Ayub Khan of imprisoned former Prime Minister Imran Khan's Pakistan Tehreek-e-Insaf (PTI), got 92 votes.

 In his congratulatory message, Xi said he believed that under the leadership of young Sharif and the new Pakistani government, and with the united efforts of all walks of life in Pakistan, the country would achieve new and greater achievements in the cause national development and progress.

+China had difficult relations with the government of former Prime Minister Imran Khan, who was accused of the slow pace of the $60 billion CPEC.

-Shehbaz, his brother and former Prime Minister Nawaz Sharif are familiar political figures in the ruling Chinese Communist Party as both, along with the Pakistan Army, strengthened the all-time alliance during their tenure.
+Shehbaz, his brother and former Prime Minister Nawaz Sharif are familiar political figures in the ruling Chinese Communist Party, as both, along with the Pakistani military, strengthened the ironclad alliance during their tenure.
 They are also strong supporters of the CPEC strategic project.

 China periodically grants foreign currency loans and rolls over its debt to bail out Pakistan, which is facing a serious economic crisis.